 Today I want to delight you with some sweet chiacchiere.

 The recipe that I propose is a recipe inherited from my grandmother.
-I have tried many recipes found on the web, but this recipe is the best for me; I get crumbly, light chiacchiere that melt in my mouth.
+I have tried many recipes found on the web, but this recipe is the best for me; I get crumbly, light chiacchiere that melts in my mouth.

 Chiacchiere is the most prepared dessert in Italy at this time of the year, they are prepared, especially during carnivals, together with the pignolata.